NVentimiglia/Foundation-Light/Observable.md

  - Normal 81
  - Reflected 1088
  - Cached 82
- - Proxy 182 (Technically 2 method calls, one to proxy, one to instance)
+ - Proxy 182 ( 2 method calls + dictionary lookup. one to proxy, one to instance)